10/15/2024 • 6 min read

 2. More Collaboration

-Offering a variety of unassigned Social Spaces that support a range of group activities
+Offering a variety of unassigned group and ancillary spaces that support a range of group activities

 Spaces & Features: